 Similar to a residential recliner, the Theater Seats allow you to recline the individual sections.
 To return the section back to the upright position, gently apply pressure to the recliner leg rest.
 Refer to the furniture manufacturer's care instructions for this product.

-Tri-Fold Sofa (If So Equipped)
+Sofa Bed (If So Equipped)

-Please refer to the Tri-Fold Sofa manufacturer's care instructions for this product.
+The Sofa functions similar to a regular residential sofa bed.
+Refer to the furniture manufacturer's care instructions for this product.